FiskPay/l2j_fiskpay/README.md

 To register, use your desired password and your Login Server remote IPv4 address.

-### 4. Edit FiskPayLoginClient.java and GSMethods.java files
+### 4. Enable blockchain support

-Open `FiskPayLoginClient.java` and add your credentials to the appropriate constants.
-Then, if needed, open `GSMethods.java` and replace the reward item id.
+Open your Login Server `Blockchain` config file, and add your credentials.

 ### 5. Compile & Launch